Shinchai/Dota_2_Suggestions/README.md

 # Heroes
 List of heroes I make for IceFrog to see(hopefully).

-#NOTE: The hero scripts and whatnot will unlikely be finished because I can't download dota 2 or its workshop files due to 512kbps connection bandwidth.
+#NOTE: The hero scripts and whatnot will unlikely be finished(Hasn't even started) because I can't download dota 2 or its workshop files due to 512kbps connection bandwidth.

+#NOTE2: Many hero aspects have been eyeballed.
+I planned on adjusting them after making practical tests(nevermore coming :( ).

 1- Guardian Golem.
 2- Iron Golem.